leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #eval doTwice double 2   -- 8
 ```

-These definitions are equivalent to the following:
+These definitions are equivalent to the following, which shows
+how `def` is really built on lambdas:

 ```lean
 def double : Nat → Nat :=